 Step 3: turn off the heat and let the saucepan sit covered for 10 minutes.
 Then, add the onions to a mason jar and pour the liquid over top.
 Lightly tap the jar down on your counter to get rid of any air bubbles.

-Fridge: these pickled onions last in the fridge for up to 3 weeks.
-This is not a canning recipe, so treat it the same as any other open jar in your fridge.
+Quick-pickled onions will last in your fridge for up to 3 weeks.
+Just remember this is not a canning recipe, so make sure you treat it the same as any other open jar in your fridge.

 💭 Pro tips